LilithMary/Alpha-Swarm-Algorithm/README.md

 ## Alpha Algorithm
 The Alpha Algorithm (a.k.a connection degree algorithm) [1] aims to guarantee that a given network of robots, capable only of short-range wireless communications, any robot which gets disconnected from the swarm would eventually return to the swarm.

+Each robot in the swarm moves forward by default, periodically sending out "Are you there?" messages to detect nearby robots.
+If a robot finds that the number of its neighbours falls below a certain threshold ```alpha```, it assumes it is moving out of the swarm.
+Therefore executes a 180-degree turn and continues to move forward.
+Once it regains enough neighbours, it performs a random turn to prevent the swarm from collapsing in on itself and resumes exploring.
+This algorithm relies on local wireless connectivity information to achieve swarm aggregation and maintain cohesion​​.

+We have applied the following simplifications to the Alpha algorithm to improve scalability of verification:
+1. Wraparound grid instead of an infinite grid
+2. Synchronous movement
+3. Alpha parameter set to 1
+4. Detection range set to 1
+5. Avoidance range set to 1
+6. Cadence set to 1

+The NuXMV version of the code along with the wraparound grid and concurrency modelled as synchrony were based on [2].

 [1] Julien Nembrini.
 2005.
 Minimalist Coherent Swarming of Wireless Networked Autonomous Mobile Robots.
 Ph.D.
 Dissertation.

+[2] Clare Dixon, Alan FT Winfield, Michael Fisher, and Chengxiu Zeng.
+2012.
+Towards temporal verification of swarm robotic systems.
+Robotics and Autonomous Systems 60, 11 (2012), 1429–1441.

 ## Software
 **NuXMV**: Install [NuXMV] (https://nuxmv.fbk.eu/download.html)<br />